 Seeing Multnomah Falls (a 620-foot double waterfall) is probably the highlight for most people who visit the Columbia River Gorge, though there are plenty of other beautiful spots to stop and see, too.

-(Be aware that the Highway is very popular during the summer months, and parking at viewpoints and trailheads fills up fast – be sure to pack plenty of patience with you!)
+(Be aware that the Highway is very popular during the summer months, and parking at viewpoints and trailheads fills up fast – be sure to start your day early, and pack plenty of patience with you!)

 Some shorter/easier hikes you might want to consider include Latourell Falls, the hike into the Oneonta Gorge* (beware that you'll likely get wet), and the Elowah Falls hike.